Senses Fail are a Post-Hardcore band from New Jersey formed in 2002. Their constant member and main songwriter is James

 - Self-Backing Vocalist: When Heath Saraceno and Garrett Zablocki aren't doing back-up.

 - Soprano and Gravel: Unconventional example in that Heath Saraceno tended to function to sing deeper and louder backing vocals when he sang with the band live, straight example with the band's first bassist Mike Gilta, most of the harsher short screams on Let It Enfold You are him.

 - Shout-Out: "Buried A Lie" was inspired by Buddy watching CSI and Law & Order frequently.

 - Siamese Twin Songs: "All the Best Cowboys Have Daddy Issues" transitions into the sad guitar-and-percussion-heavy instrumental "Negative Space", which segues into "The Priest and The Matador".

 - Silly Love Songs: "Jets to Peru" might be the band's only straight example of a love song.
 Most of their other love-related songs have violent twists.

-- Vocal Tag Team: When the band's first guitarist Heath Saraceno was in the band, this was a frequent occurances specially live, with the vocal layering using Heath Saraceno to harmonize live.
-Their current bassist fulfills this role in his absense.
+- Vocal Tag Team: When the band's first guitarist Heath Saraceno was in the band, this was a frequent occurrence; especially live, with the vocal layering using Heath Saraceno to harmonize live.
+Their current bassist fulfills this role in his absence.